petchells/nrtm4tools/README.md

 keep the history of changes to IRR records over time, you'll need to update regularly -- mirror servers remove old delta files so you should get them while they're available.

+## PostgreSQL Database

+### (Optional) Use Docker to run a local instance of Postgres

+Set an environment variable `POSTGRES_HOST_AUTH_METHOD=trust` so you won't need to use passwords.
+It's very insecure but also very handy for a local setup just to get things up and running.
+You can always `pg_dump` the data and put it on a more securely configured server later.

+    docker pull postgres:16
+    docker run -d -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust --name db postgres:16

+Or with podman

+    podman pull docker.io/library/postgres:16
+    podman run -d -p 5432:5432 -e POSTGRES_HOST_AUTH_METHOD=trust --name db postgres:16

+From then on:

+    docker stop db
+    docker start db

+### Create role and DB

+Assuming your database is running on localhost...

+    createuser -h localhost nrtm4
+    createdb -h localhost -O nrtm4 nrtm4

+    createuser -h localhost nrtm4_test
+    createdb -h localhost -O nrtm4_test nrtm4_test

+### Initialize schema

+    make migrate  # creates database schema.
+See `tern.conf`

 ## Build

 - make